 Vertigo and Dizziness Treatment

 Vertigo or more specifically Benign Paroxysmal Positional Vertigo (BPPV) is a sudden sensation of spinning.
+Physical therapy for vertigo is highly effective and could be a huge bargain for your health care expenses.

 - Benign: Of no danger to health, not life threatening